Coronavirus (COVID-19) Preparedness Information Learn More

-Funds earned through volunteer projects are used to provide medical equipment, health care scholarships, educational programs that promote good health practices, beautification of the hospital and grounds, toys and books for pediatric inpatients and outpatients, and various department wishes.
+Funds earned through volunteer projects are used to provide health care scholarships, educational programs that promote good health practices, toys and books for pediatric inpatients and outpatients, and various department wishes.

 The volunteer staff is an important entity to the successful operation of the hospital.
 For this reason, the volunteer's commitment to serve should be as firm as all other staff.

 Volunteers range in age from 14 years old to senior citizens.
 Anyone who wishes to volunteer should call or come by the Volunteer Department for an application and a personal interview.
 During the interview, topics like services, hours and schedules will be discussed.

 Special talents or skills, although helpful, are not required as a volunteer.
 A sincere desire to help, relatively good health, and a willingness to donate time are the qualifications needed to be a good volunteer.

 Once assigned, volunteers will be trained and supervised by employees who are responsible for the hospital area to which the volunteer is assigned.

 All volunteers go through an orientation program.
 In addition to a tour of the hospital, volunteers are given job descriptions, assignment days and hours, general standards for volunteers, and initial daily procedures.

 Patients from birth to 12 years of age are given small tokens (like stuffed animals, books, coloring books, crayons, or puzzle books) to make their time here at Maria Parham more pleasant.
 These are all donated by local civic and church groups or purchased with funds raised by the Volunteer Department.